Skip to content

 Choose the Right Business Categories

-Selecting appropriate categories is crucial for appearing in relevant searches.
-Google allows you to choose one primary category and several additional categories.
-Be specific rather than generic—instead of just "Restaurant," opt for "Italian Restaurant" or "Vegetarian Restaurant" if that better describes your offering.
+The right categories are crucial for appearing in relevant searches.
+Google lets you choose one primary category and several additional ones.
+Be specific rather than generic.
+Instead of just "Restaurant," opt for "Italian Restaurant" or "Vegetarian Restaurant" if that fits better.

-For fitness businesses, consider categories like "Personal Trainer," "Pilates Studio," or "CrossFit Gym" depending on your focus.
-Retail businesses should be equally specific—"Vintage Clothing Store" will serve you better than simply "Clothing Store" if that's your niche.
+For fitness businesses, consider categories like "Personal Trainer," "Pilates Studio," or "CrossFit Gym," depending on your focus.
+Retail businesses should be just as specific.
+"Vintage Clothing Store" serves you better than simply "Clothing Store" if that's your niche.

 Master the Art of High-Quality Photos

 Visual content can make or break your Google Business Profile.
-Businesses with photos receive 42% more requests for directions and 35% more click-throughs to their websites compared to those without.
+Businesses with photos receive 42% more requests for directions and 35% more click-throughs to their websites than those without.

-Upload high-resolution images that showcase your business at its best.
-Include photos of your exterior (so customers can easily find you), interior spaces, products, team members, and customers enjoying your services.
+Upload high-resolution images that show your business at its best.
+Include photos of your exterior, so customers can find you easily.
+Add interior spaces, products, team members, and customers enjoying your services.
 For restaurants, mouth-watering food photography is essential.
-Fitness studios should showcase their equipment and space, whilst retail businesses should highlight their best products and store layout.
+Fitness studios should show their equipment and space.
+Retail businesses should highlight their best products and store layout.

-Aim for at least 10-15 photos initially, then continue adding fresh images regularly.
-Google favours businesses that keep their profiles updated with new content.
+Aim for at least 10-15 photos to start.
+Then keep adding fresh images regularly.
+Google favours businesses that update their profiles with new content.

 Master the Art of High-Quality Photos